lempface/A-Misfortunate-Misfeed/README.md

 [HugsLib](https://github.com/UnlimitedHugs/RimworldHugsLib)

 ## Features
+### v1.0.1
+Bugfixes:
+Mechanoids could not shoot at all, excluded them from the jamming system.
+Grenades and Neolithic Weapons should not have a chance to jam, excluded them from the jamming system.

 ### v1.0

 Added a chance for a gun to misfire and explode.
 Size of explosion based on ammunition.